Conducting an interview

 The Interview Explorer provides a tree view representation of the interview’s structure which shows at a glance the extent of progress with the interview and the whereabouts of questions you have chosen to bookmark, enables you to jump directly to any question, and enables you to find questions containing a specified word or phrase.

-The Route Explorer offers the same features as the Interview Explorer, but in relation to any of several pre-defined routes through the interview – a route being a subset of questions drawn from many parts of a complete interview which are in some way related and which it might be helpful to ask or review sequentially.
+The Route Explorer offers the same features as the Interview Explorer, but in relation to any of several pre-defined routes through the interview – a route being a subset of questions drawn from many parts of the complete question bank with the aim of delivering an assessment for a specific disorder.
+Almost always, this is the way you will navigate the 3di's questions.

 Tailored text ensures that the patient’s name, and the names of the parents, are inserted in the text of questions on the interview forms.
 This gives the questions a conversational rather than an impersonal feel.